rroblf01/bunnyhopapi-docs/docs/how_to_start.md

 ```

 ## Creating Endpoints
+### Class Mode

-To create an endpoint, you must define a class that inherits from `Endpoint` and define methods with the corresponding middleware to handle HTTP requests.
+To create an endpoint, you must define a class that inherits from `Endpoint` and define methods with the corresponding middlewares to handle HTTP requests.
 Here's a basic example:

 ```python
 from bunnyhopapi.models import Endpoint